zachariahBinx/nv5_test/README.md

 7. `more_can` - Number of entries to add to canidates - used for profiling and discovering limiting factors

-###In order to run only one location/src point through user must:
+### In order to run only one location/src point through user must:

-1. comment in line 15
+1. Comment in line 15

-2. comment out lines 32-33
+2. Comment out lines 32-33

-3. highlight and shift-tab lines 35-54
+3. Highlight and shift-tab lines 35-54

-###To use the graphing features:
+### To use the graphing features:

-1. follow the 3 steps above
+1. Follow the 3 steps above

-2. comment in lines 41, 46, 51, and 56
+2. Comment in lines 41, 46, 51, and 56

-3. best to change `nearest` to something like 3 and `rad_dist` to 1000-1500
+3. Best to change `nearest` to something like 3 and `rad_dist` to 1000-1500

-4. may need to adjust `xlim` and `ylim` within the `create_graph` function within the `func.py` file
+4. May need to adjust `xlim` and `ylim` within the `create_graph` function within the `func.py` file